MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-test-analyics-test-duration-trend.md

 [!INCLUDE [temp](includes/rename-query.md)]

-## Expand the Test column in Power BI
+## Expand the Test and Date columns in Power BI

-Expand the `Test` column to show the expanded entity `Test.TestName`.
-Expanding the column flattens the record into specific fields.
+Expanding a column flattens the record into specific fields.
 To learn how, see [Transform Analytics data to generate Power BI reports, Expand columns](transform-analytics-data-report-generation.md#expand-columns).

+1. Expand the `Test` column to show the expanded entities `TestSK` and `Test.TestName`.
+2. Expand the `Date` column to show the expanded entity `Date.Date`.

 ## Change column data type